How to Plan a Winter Onederland Birthday Party

 We cut up the snowflake strings and used them to decorate the tables instead of messy, hard to clean confetti.

-We also hung them from our chandelier and patio door, which gave the appearance that it was snowing in the house.
+We also hung them from our chandelier, front door and patio door, which gave the appearance that it was snowing in the house.

 The snowflakes gave the house a very wintery feel for just a few dollars.